dlstrong/github-training-brain-dumps/github_directions.md

 So we've seen how to revert a commit that we've made, let's look at how you can recover lost work.

-Go back into your Jupyter Notebook and use the "cut" button (the scissors icon) to delete all the cells in your notebook.
+Go back into your file and delete all the contents.

 Now save it!
 See how there's no undo for this?
 Oh no!